ws2516/manat/README.md

 # Manat Methods
-A Collaborative Effort To Find Value In Sports Betting
+A Collaborative Effort To Find Value

 You are here, you have made it, you are at what will become the greatest sports betting repository of our generation, or not who knows.